eric-s-s/dice-tables/docs/implementation_details/parser.rst

 Limits and DicePool Objects
 ---------------------------

 DicePool can take a surprisingly long time to calculate.
-See :ref:`Dice Pools` for a proper explanation.
+See the :ref:`Dice-Pools-Section` for a proper explanation.
 Suffice it to say that the limits on any DicePool can be determined by :code:`len(input_die.get_dict())` and :code:`pool_size`.
 The parser uses a dictionary of {max_dict_len: max_unique_combination_keys} at :code:`Parser().max_dice_pool_combinations_per_dict_size`.
 This is determined from the input_die using,